Skip to content

 Do I need to notarize my document before submitting it for authentication?

 Not always.
 It depends on the requirement of your destination country embassy.
-Most countries/embassies don;t explicitly require a notary public stamp (notarization) along with authentication.
-However, countries like China (Chinese Embassy) require notarization along with authentication.
-You may inquire from the embassy of your destination country about this requirement if you're not sure.
+Most countries/embassies do not explicitly require a notary public stamp (notarization) along with authentication.
+However, countries like China (Chinese Embassy) and Qatar require notarization along with authentication.
+Certain documents (such as Police Character Certificate) may also need to be notarized before legalization at the Embassy if required.
+Please inquire from the embassy of your destination country about this requirement if you're not sure.